 On the menu is sauteed tempeh made Bali-style.
 And it comes with fried peanuts, red rice, hot tomato sambal, and a cabbage-based salad.

-And the red rice is pretty healthy too.
-Red rice contains more protein and fiber than white rice.
+The red rice contains more protein and fiber than white rice.

 Per Serving: